PyO3/pyo3/guide/src/class.md

 Special protocol trait implementation has to be annotated with `#[py::proto]` attribute.

+It is also possible to enable gc for custom class using `gc` parameter for `py::class` annotation. i.e. `#[py::class(gc)]`.
+In that case instances of custom class participate in python garbage collector, and it is possible to track them with `gc` module methods.

 ### Iterator Types

 Iterators can be defined using the